marianelaruiz/airflow-spark-s3/README.md

-# Apache Airflow & Spark & S3(Simple Storage Service)
+# Apache Airflow & Spark & Amazon S3(Simple Storage Service)

 This repository is intended for orchestrating Spark applications using the Apache Airflow tool with AWS S3 storage.